physical-computation/sunflower-embedded-system-emulator/benchmarks/source/shaotuanesl/README.md

 The node `"CPU-only ETOT"` would be the **Total Energy** listed in column 2 of Table 2 in the paper.

-The node `"dyncnt"` would be the **Dynamic Instruction Counts** for this partiulcar application run on this particular microproccor, listed in column 3 of Table 2.
+The node `"dyncnt"` would be the **Dynamic Instruction Counts** for this application run on this particular microprocessor, listed in column 3 of Table 2.

 Finally, `"TIME"` would be the **CPU time** elapsed, listed in column 3 of Table 2.